 The whole team is working hard to support you through these difficult times.

-CYCA are a registered children’s charity that operates throughout the County of Carmarthenshire and beyond.
+CYCA is a registered children’s charity that operates throughout the County of Carmarthenshire and beyond.
 In existence since 1980, we specialise in providing emotional health and well-being support for children, young people and families through a range of projects and services, all with the ultimate aim of improving the lives of people we work with.

 Our vision is a world where every child has a safe, loving home, where they are given every opportunity to thrive and reach their potential through living healthy, happy and fulfilling lives.
 Our mission is to provide excellent support services for children, young people and families across Carmarthenshire and beyond in the fields of emotional health and well-being, training, play, education and physical health.